nttcslab-sp/REVERB-2MIX/README.md

 1. The REVERB-2MIX dataset was created using the REVERB Challenge dataset (<https://reverb2014.dereverberation.com/>) [2].
 Each utterance in the REVERB Challenge dataset contains a single reverberant speech signal with moderate stationary diffuse noise.

 2. To generate noisy reverberant speech mixtures for REVERB-2MIX, two utterances extracted from the REVERB Challenge dataset were mixed, one from its development set (Dev set) and the other from its evaluation set (Eval set).
-Each pair of utterances in each mixture were selected so that they were recorded in the same room, by the same microphone array, and under the same condition (near or far, RealData or SimData).
 Because signal levels were not modified at the mixing, power ratios of the signals in mixtures vary dependent on their original signal levels.

-3. REVERB-2MIX contains the same number of mixtures as in the REVERB Eval set, such that each utterance in the REVERB Eval set is included in one of the mixtures in REVERB-2MIX.
-The length of each mixture in REVERB-2MIX was set at the same as that of the corresponding utterance in the REVERB Eval set, and the utterance from the Dev set was trimmed or zero-padded at its end to be the same length as that of the Eval set.

-4. We categorize the utterances in REVERB-2MIX based on the original categories of the data in the REVERB challenge dataset as
+3. Each pair of utterances in each mixture were selected so that they were recorded in the same room, by the same microphone array, and under the same condition (near or far, RealData or SimData).
+We categorize the utterances in REVERB-2MIX based on the original categories of the data in the REVERB challenge dataset as
     follows:
     - RealData
         - room1, near